-Starting from version 6.12, the Nexthink Engage module introduces a more efficient communication protocol through the TCP channel between the Engine appliances and the Collector to get end-user feedback.
-Because of this modification, campaigns run on Nexthink 6.12 require a Collector 6.12 installed in the devices of the targeted users to work properly.
+On V6.12, the Nexthink Engage module introduced a more efficient communication protocol through the TCP channel between the Engine appliances and the Collector to get feedback from the end-users.
+Hence, Collectors previous to V6.12 are not able to display campaigns created with Nexthink V6.12 or later.
+For more information, see a previous version of this same article.